lnacquaroli/TMMOptics.jl/README.md

 ## We welcome suggestions

-If you have ideas and suggestions to improve TMMOptics in Julia, PRs and issues are welcomed.
+If you have ideas and suggestions to improve `TMMOptics.jl` in Julia, PRs and issues are welcomed.

 ## Other projects in optics (not necessarily in Julia)